Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: Repeating DRL experiments in a microscopic simulator: SUMO

-All DRL settings are kept as in the main text, except for the state representation, which corresponds here to a vector containing the queue lengths of each lane approaching the intersection.
-For training, we implemented both REINFORCE-TD and the more advanced policy gradient algorithm A2C (Actor to Critic) for the continuing setting in \cite{sutton2018reinforcement}, and we obtained similar results.
 Fig \ref{sumo_mfd} shows the (untransformed) SUMO experiment results for the 3 baseline policies studied here and for a DRL policy trained under congested conditions (DRL-C) using REINFORCE-TD.
 It can be seen that these results are consistent with the model in the main text.